pradeepkr1007/Programs_on_Algorithms/README.md

 # Algorithms_Codes
-This repository is collection of all the programs made by me during the "Algorithm in C++" Course at Coding Blocks.
+This repository is collection of all the programs written by me during the "Algorithm in C++" Course at Coding Blocks.